thradams/cake/docs/remove_phase_2.md

 This code is easy to fix by promoting a clarification and not being dependent on where whitespace is used.

-Ideally backslash character `\` used in `//single-line comment` whould be part of the comment.
-This is the behavior of any other language that uses `//single-line comment`.
+Ideally backslash character `\` used in `//single-line comment` should be part of the comment.

+This is the behavior of any other language (except C and C++)  that uses `//single-line comment` .

-Unfortunatly some existing C code uses backslash-newline on purpouse to split the comment and this would be an extra breaking changing.
-Deprecating it will give time to code to be rewriten maybe.
+Unfortunatly some existing C++ and C code uses backslash-newline on purpouse to split the comment and this could be dangerous making the next line that before was a comment to be valid.
+Deprecation will give time to remove \ from single-line comments.
+When \ is intented to be part of the comment we can add a extra space after \.
+The problem here is that C++ already make the spaces after \ and before new-line valid.

 //TODO C++ comparion  (allow spaces beetwen backslash-newline  )